loveencounterflow/interlex/README.md

 * **`[—]`** allow different metrics (code units, code points, graphemes) to determine `lexeme.length`, which lexeme gets returned for `Level::match_longest_at()`
 * **`[—]`** move `fqname` formation to token, use API
-* **`[—]`** documentation:
-  > jumps can be either 'sticky' or 'carrying' depending on whether the lexeme produced from the respective
-  > token will 'stick' to the token's level or be 'carried' along to the new level (the jump's target).
-  > Sticky jumps have no explicit marker as they represent the 'default of least surprise' (a lexeme looks
-  > almost like the token it was produced by, after all); carrying jumps are indicated by an `!` exclamation
-  > mark behind the jump target, so for example a token declaration in level `gnd` that contains `{ jump:
-  > 'otherlevel!', }` indicates that the resulting lexeme's `level` will be `otherlevel`, not `gnd`."
 * **`[—]`** implement API to test whether lexing has finished
   * **`[—]`** option to throw or emit error in case lexing is unfinished
 * **`[—]`** allow empty matches provided the token defines a jump
-* **`[—]`** documentation:
-  > emtpy matches are allowed only as intermediate results (with strategy `longest)` or when the respective
-  > token declares a jump". **Note** disallowing empty jumps in internal, intermediate results is somewhat
-  > misleading because it, too, does not by any means catch all cases where any of the declared matches
-  > could have conceivably remained empty.
-Which is to say we should either confine ourselves to doing
-  > runtime sanity checks (soemthing we can certainly do, with ease) and accept that we have no way to
-  > discover matchers that could *potentially* return empty matches; or, else, we implement watertight
-  > up-front checks that only reguler expressions that can never yield an empty match are allowable
-  > (something we can almost certainly not do, like at all).
-Conceptually, no matter the acceptance strategy
-  > (`first` or `longest`), there are always some matchers that could have matched a zero-length string
-  > (which we cannot know for sure unless we use some non-existing static analysis technique) but that were
-  > either not applied (because some other token's matcher came earlier) or applied and discarded (because
-  > some other token's matcher gave a longer match).
 * **`[—]`** documentation:
   > * `Token` defines `matcher`, can jump into a level or back
   > * `Level` has one or more `Token`s